mergeability/mergeable/docs/README.md

       advanced_option (optional):
 ```

+### Structure & Formating
+The configuration file in general follows a structure.
+There is a hierarchy of `subject`, `topic`, and `advanced_option`.

-You can have multiple subject, topic, `advanced_option`.
-Currently the list of subjects available are:
+Currently the list of `subjects` available are:
 - pull_requests:
 - issues:

-A list of topics available for a simple configuration file are as follows:
+A list of `topics` available for a simple configuration file are as follows:
 - title: regex (must exlude)
 - description: regex (must exclude)
 - assignee: number (minimum number of assignees)